European-XFEL/Karabo/doc/run/use_device.rst

   karabo uninstall <package>

 This command will call pip uninstall -y {device} for python devices.
-For CPP devices "karabo" script will remove the directory and ".so" file(or symbolic link) from the plugin directory.
+For CPP devices it will remove the directory and ".so" file(or symbolic link) from the plugin directory.

 Example::